ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Intervals of time consist of a start time and a duration.
 Intervals are half-open; that is, `start` is included and `(start + duration)` is excluded.

+### VDAF Types

+The 16-byte `ReportID` is used as the nonce parameter for the VDAF `shard` and `prep_init` methods (see {{!VDAF, Section 5}}).
+Additionally, DAP includes messages defined in the VDAF specification encoded as opaque byte strings within various DAP messages.
+Thus, for a VDAF to be compatible with DAP, it MUST specify a `NONCE_SIZE` of 16 bytes, and MUST specify encodings for the following VDAF types:

+* PublicShare
+* InputShare
+* AggParam
+* AggShare
+* PrepShare
+* PrepMessage

 ## Batch Modes, Batches, and Queries {#batch-mode}

 An aggregate result is computed from a set of reports, called a "batch".
 The